 Takes a LONG time to earn rewards

-Many reviewers have reported that it takes way too long to be able to earn an amount of points that can actually be redeemed for some sort of reward.
+Many reviewers have reported that it takes way too long to be able to earn a number of points that can actually be redeemed for some sort of reward.

 They don’t pay